Fatima-Mujahid/Fatima-Mujahid/README.md

 <h1 align="center">Hi 👋, I'm Fatima Mujahid</h1>
-<p align="center">I'm Fatima Mujahid, a software engineer who graduated from NUST and a technology enthusiast who does full-stack development.
-Passionate to contribute to cool products.</p>
+<p align="center">I'm Fatima Mujahid, a NUST graduate and a passionate software engineer specializing in full-stack development.
+As a technology enthusiast, I'm eager to contribute to innovative and impactful products.</p>

 <!--- 🌱 I’m currently learning **Data Science** through **Coursera**.-->
-- 👯 I’m currently working on a project using **NextJS** and **Sanity**.
+- 👯 I’m currently working on multiple projects using **NextJS** and **Django**.

 - 💻 Courses I have studied during my degree include: